OpenScienceMOOC/Module-8-Public-Engagement-with-Science/README.md

-# Module 8: Citizen Science and Science Communication
+# Module 8: Public Engagement with Science

 ## Rationale <a name="Rationale"></a>